Farin Urlaub: Career

 In 2001, Urlaub started his solo career with the album Endlich Urlaub! (literally translated meaning "Finally Holiday!", but also a pun on his pseudonym, "Urlaub").
+On "Endlich Urlaub", Urlaub plays all the instruments himself, except for the strings and wind instruments.
+Live, however, he is primarily a lead singer and guitarist.
 Am Ende der Sonne ("At the End of the Sun") was released in 2005, followed by Livealbum of Death in 2006.
 The next album he chose to release under the name Farin Urlaub Racing Team, after the band playing alongside him when performing live.
 The next album titled Die Wahrheit übers Lügen ("The Truth About Lying") was released on 31 October 2008.